pilotmoon/popclipweb/site/dev/url-actions.md

 The selected plain text will be inserted into the URL, replacing the `{popclip text}` placeholder if present.
 The inserted string will be automatically URL-encoded by PopClip.

-URL actions never return any output.

-## Options

 Option parameters can be inserted in the URL, in the same format as for AppleScript actions.
 See [example](#use-of-option-parameter).

+URL actions never return any output.

 ## Examples